damianhakert/damianhakert.github.io/source/posts/2016-08-26-ci-deployment-and-environments.html.md

 It has just happened again.
 You've pushed your feature-branch to preview it on staging; a minute later Patrick pushed his branch, so the Staging was re-written with his work.
 Aargh!!
-It was the third time a day!
+It was the third time today!

-Idea!
-Let's use Slack to notify us of deployments, so that people will not push their stuff if another one has been just deployed!
+Idea! <i class="fa fa-lightbulb-o" style="color:#FFD900; font-size:.85em" aria-hidden="true"></i> Let's use Slack to notify us of deployments, so that people will not push their stuff if another one has been just deployed!

 ### Slack Notifications